yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

 1. The raw source data (a CSV file) is read and loaded into a Pulsar topic ("Input Topic") via a Pulsar producer client application.
 2. The messages in the Pulsar Input Topic is streamed into a Flink table via the Flink Pulsar Source connector.
-3. Apache Flink processes the input data accrording to the required business requirements
+3. Apache Flink processes the input data according to the required business requirements
 4. The processed data is written back into another Pulsar topic ("Output Topic") via the Flink Pulsar Sink connector
-5. (Optionally), a Pulsar consumer client application can read the processed data from the Pulsar Output Topic for furhter downstream processing (eg. a recommendation engine)
+5. (Optionally), a Pulsar consumer client application can read the processed data from the Pulsar Output Topic for further downstream processing (e.g. a recommendation engine)

 ## 1.1.
 Source Dataset